How To Recycle Scrap Metal

 Additionally, some scrap yards will offer pick-up services.
 If that’s something you are interested in, include that when asking for quotes and include that in your calculations when determining which yards to sell what.

 No matter where you live, odds are good that there are places to scrap metal near you.
-And there are good ways to find those scrap yards; iScrap, for instance, is an app and online directory where you can find nearby scrap yards.
+And there are good ways to find those scrap yards; iScrap app, for instance, provides an online directory where you can find nearby scrap yards that take ferrous and non-ferrous metal.
+The iScrap app can also give information about scrap metal prices, and the location of scrap steel facilities that can help with electronics recycling, auto recycling, and the proper disposal of construction materials such as copper piping, aluminum, copper, and other types of scrap metal.

 Similarly, consider these scrap metal recycling tips: